Improved Quantum LDPC Decoding Strategies For The Misidentified Quantum Depolarizing Channel: Simulations for Improved Channel Decoding

 \subsection{Quantum Channel Estimation}

 The issue of quantum channel identification (quantum process tomography) is of fundamental importance for a range of practical quantum information processing problems (\emph{e.g.} \cite{Nielsen:2000}).
 In the context of LDPC quantum error correction codes, it is normally assumed that the quantum channel is known perfectly in order for the code design to proceed.
 In reality of course, perfect knowledge of the quantum channel is not available - only some estimate of the channel is available.
-To make progress we will assume a depolarization channel with some parameter $f_d$.
+The quantum depolarization channel of some states can be defined as $\varepsilon ({\rho _s}) = (1 - f){\rho _s} + \frac{{f}}{3}\sum\limits_{j = 1}^3 {{\sigma _j}} {\rho _s}{\sigma _j}$, where $f$ is the \emph{true flip probability}.\footnote{Note although same symbol use in section II, its new usage here should be clear from the context.}